Fragrance scents

 Base notes: cedar, musk, amber, moss, sandalwood

-Some people spray a little into the air before that make a purchase and although it’s another way of trying a scent, nothing compares to trying on the skin first.
+Some people opt to spray a little into the air before making a purchase, and while it’s another way to get a sense of a scent, nothing compares to trying it on your skin first.
+Fragrances can enhance our personality, so we must select a perfume that complements our skin and character.

 Try before you buy